omnilib/aioitertools/CONTRIBUTING.md

 ## Preparation

-You'll need to have Python 3.6 available for testing.
+You'll need to have Python 3.8 or newer available for testing.
 I recommend using [pyenv][] for this:

-    $ pyenv install 3.6.5
+    $ pyenv install 3.12
-    $ pyenv shell 3.6.5
+    $ pyenv shell 3.12

 ## Setup